 TV and radio

 The Canadian Broadcasting Corporation (CBC) is the primary national and regional TV provider.
-The main commercial station is the Canadian Television Corporation (CTV), a mix of Canadian, American and regional output.
+The main commercial network is CTV Television (CTV), a mix of Canadian, American and regional output.
 Most US stations can also be picked up in every part of Canada thanks to cable and satellite.